opensearch-project/project-website/_posts/2023-12-05-improving-document-retrieval-with-sparse-semantic-encoders.md

 ## Selecting a model

+OpenSearch provides several pretrained encoder models that you can use out-of-the-box without fine-tuning.
+For a list of sparse encoding models provided by OpenSearch, see [Sparse encoding models](https://opensearch.org/docs/latest/ml-commons-plugin/pretrained-models/#sparse-encoding-models).

 Use the following recommendations to help you select a sparse encoder model:

 - For **bi-encoder** mode, we recommend using the `opensearch-neural-sparse-encoding-v1` pretrained model.
 For this model, both online search and offline ingestion share the same model file.

 - For **document-only** mode, we recommended using the `opensearch-neural-sparse-encoding-doc-v1` pretrained model for ingestion and the `opensearch-neural-sparse-tokenizer-v1` model at search time to implement online query tokenization.
 This model does not employ model inference and only translates the query into tokens.

-For more information, see [Sparse encoding models](https://opensearch.org/docs/latest/ml-commons-plugin/pretrained-models/#sparse-encoding-models).

 ## Next steps